KrusnikViers/PyQtTemplate/README.md

 * If you are using Qt Designer: add a build step with `build_tools/qt_gen_ui_files.py` script.
   Make sure it executes during builds as well, to have the latest version of generated files.
+* Add a Python build target for `main.py` in the project root directory.
+  UI generator should be a dependency for this step.
-* Add test build target for all scripts in the directory, using `*_test.py` target pattern.
+* Add a Unittests build target for all scripts in the directory, using `*_test.py` target pattern.
-  UI generator should be "Before launch" step for this command.
+  UI generator should be a dependency for this step.

 ### Adding Qt Designer in PyCharm